Child's painting of a green spotted fish underwater with a purple background.

 His paintings depict imaginary scenes of G-rated lovers, completely unlike the reality of war-torn Europe that he was so happy to escape from and come to the US.

-Compare him to King Louis XIV (fourteenth) of France, Rigaud's most famous and greatest painting.
+Compare her to King Louis XIV (fourteenth) of France, Rigaud's most famous and greatest painting.
 Similar poses, each regarding the viewer with a steady gaze, as I do (I am Embrace).

 Above is Matisse's Woman with Hat,